The Backrooms

-The Backrooms are a fictional location originating from a 2019 4chan thread.
-One of the best known examples of the liminal space aesthetic, the Backrooms are usually portrayed as an impossibly large extradimensional expanse of empty rooms, accessed by exiting ("no-clipping out of") reality.
+The Backrooms are a fictional location invented in a 2019 thread on the imageboard website 4chan.
+The Backrooms are usually portrayed as an impossibly large extradimensional complex of empty rooms, accessed by exiting reality.
+They are one of the best-known examples of the liminal space aesthetic and the creepypasta genre.

+The concept began with an anonymous interpretation of a photo showing a large, empty room with an uncomfortable yellow atmosphere.
+The photo was taken in 2002 in Oshkosh, Wisconsin, at a former furniture store while the new tenant was renovating the site, and had been posted on the store's blog.
+The photo's origin had been widely unknown until it was discovered in 2024.

-Internet users have expanded on the concept of the Backrooms, introducing concepts such as "levels" and hostile creatures that inhabit the space.
-In early 2022, American YouTuber Kane Parsons started a series of Backrooms short films on YouTube, which went viral.
-The videos have been credited with igniting a surge in Backrooms content and taking the concept into the mainstream.
-Parsons is slated to direct a film adaptation of his series produced by A24.
+Internet writers have expanded on the concept, introducing "levels" with distinct characteristics and hostile "entities" which roam these spaces.
+Fans have adapted both the classic and expanded settings into video games and short films.
+In early 2022, American YouTuber Kane Parsons published a Backrooms short film on YouTube, which ultimately grew into a 25-episode web series disconnected from the Internet lore.
+These viral videos have been credited with igniting a surge in Backrooms content and taking the concept into the mainstream.
+Parsons directed a film adaptation of his series produced by A24, which was released in May 2026.

 History

 Original creepypasta

-Between 2011 and 2018, a photograph of a large, carpeted room with fluorescent lights and dividing walls circulated on various message boards, and on May 12, 2019, an anonymous user started a thread on /x/, 4chan's paranormal-themed board, asking users to "post disquieting images that just feel 'off, accompanying the thread with the photograph.
+On May 12, 2019, an anonymous user started a thread on /x/—4chan's paranormal-themed board—asking users to "post disquieting images that just feel 'off, accompanying the thread with the photograph.

-Another user replied to this post, giving the image its name and supplying the first description of the Backrooms:
+Another user replied to this post, providing a name for the fictional location and supplying the first description of the Backrooms: